hidashhi/api-doc/js.md

 <a name="introduction"></a>
 ## Introduction

-The Javascript API is intrinsic to the HidashHi real time communication and can be integrated into an application/website to make use of the HidashHi resources.
+The Javascript SDK is intrinsic to the HidashHi real time communication and can be integrated into an application/website to make use of the HidashHi resources.
 Applications may send and receive text messages, place and receive calls, and use other features on the Hidashhi platform.
-The Javascript API is served as a Javascript file from the HidashHi CDN.
+The Javascript SDK is served as a Javascript file from the HidashHi CDN.
 It is available in a minified version at [provided-HidashHi CDN]/js/api/1/hi.js.

 For usage examples, please have a look at [our API examples on Github](https://github.com/hidashhi/api-examples).

-The Javascript API uses the [Socket.io](http://www.socket.io) Client as a transport layer, currently still at Socket.io 0.9.16 since this older version has proven to be the most stable.
+The Javascript SDK uses the [Socket.io](http://www.socket.io) Client as a transport layer, currently still at Socket.io 0.9.16 since this older version has proven to be the most stable.

 [back to top](#toc)
 <br />